EverHouse/Ever-House-App-BETA/replit.md

 ## External Dependencies

--   **Magic Link Authentication**: Email-based passwordless authentication.
+-   **Verification Code Authentication**: Email-based passwordless authentication using 6-digit OTP codes.
 Sessions stored in PostgreSQL.
 Emails sent via Resend.
 Rate-limited.
+Staff/admin can also use password login.
 -   **HubSpot CRM**: Integrated for contact and member management; access tokens refreshed via Replit Connectors.
 -   **HubSpot Forms**: Application forms submit directly to HubSpot Forms API, utilizing `hutk` cookie.
 Submissions also stored locally in PostgreSQL for faster queries and offline access.
 -   **Eventbrite**: Syncs members-only events from a specified Eventbrite organization to the application database.